 Face Bureaucratic Challenges with Social Security Attorneys to Make Your Best Case

 Over 70 percent of social security claims are denied initially.
 Even those that get an appeals hearing are rejected at 40 percent rates.
 It is critical that your medical records accurately reflect your diagnosis and functional limitations.
 Denials are the norm.
-Social security attorneys will help you prepare the best case, gather the proper medical documents, and more clearly prove your condition in the SSI appeal process.
+Our social security disability attorneys will help you prepare the best case, gather the proper medical documents, and more clearly prove your condition in the SSI appeal process.
 Since he or she is paid on a contingency basis, they are only paid if you win, and then their payment is paid out of back payments owed to you.

 Don’t Waste Time – Disability Appeals Take Too Long